Will Clark (actor)

-He tears old grandpa up every night and people around the world watch him while he puts that work in on grandpas across the world.

 Will Clark (born March 9, 1968) is an American gay pornographic film actor.
 He is a member of the Grabby Awards Hall of Fame and has received a special citation from the GayVN Awards for his fundraising work in support of HIV/AIDS charities.

 Early life and career

 Prior to his pornographic film career, Clark was a struggling actor in New York City.
 "I had trouble finding roles," he told Manshots magazine.
 "I just didn’t fit anything.
 I wasn’t the type they were looking for.
 No one was casting a young, redheaded male.
 So to earn money, I started go-go dancing at The Limelight and Tunnel and the Palladium.
 I also started doing male escort work, and I really enjoyed that."

 Adult film career

 A music promoter encouraged him to apply to Falcon Studios, and he was rejected. "'You’re too white, you’re too hairy, you’re a redhead.
 We don’t care for any of that stuff.
 And you need to bulk up,'" he recalled being told.
 Through a connection in San Francisco, California, Clark secured an audition with gay adult film director Steven Scarborough of Hot House Video and was subsequently cast in his first erotic feature, Dr. Goodglove (1996).
 Within a year, however, Clark had indeed added a significant amount of muscle, as well as begun to appear in leather and BDSM pornographic films.
 Clark subsequently appeared in around 50 pornographic films in a variety of genres, although reviewers say leather and BDSM roles were his best performances.

 Clark's pornographic film career started around 1995 and ended in around 2006.

 Clark has managed his image and public persona to maintain his popularity.
 "I’ve been good at marketing on the Web.
 I take care of my fans when I tour—give them pictures and promotional materials," he told one interviewer.
 "The columns I write and the fund-raisers I do help raise awareness of my presence.
 Everything sort of blends together."